Rydberg Atomic Receivers for Multi-Band Communications and Sensing: Theoretical Framework of Multi-Band RARE

 \subsection{Multi-Band Noise Characterization}

-In the final part of this section, we characterize the noise affecting the detected signal $y_n$ by modifying the single-band model \cite{RydbergNoise_2024}.
-Following \cite{RydbergNoise_2024}, the noise, $z_n$, comprises two key components: \emph{intrinsic noise} and \emph{extrinsic noise}.
+Finally, we characterize the noise affecting the detected signal $y_n$ by extending the single‑band model of~\cite{RydbergNoise_2024}.
+Following~\cite{RydbergNoise_2024}, the noise $z_n$ comprises two key components: intrinsic noise and extrinsic noise.

-The intrinsic noise is largely attributed to the photon shot noise (PSN) of the PD~\cite{RydbergNoise_2024}. { The equivalent noise power across bandwidth $B_n$ for band $n$ is proportional to the DC bias of probe laser, $\mathcal{P}_r$, resulting from the multi-band reference signals as we derived in \eqref{eq:y2}.} Accordingly, it is derived as
+The intrinsic noise arises primarily from photon shot noise (PSN) in the PD~\cite{RydbergNoise_2024}, a consequence of the discrete nature of photon arrivals. { The equivalent noise power within bandwidth $B_n$ for band $n$ is proportional to the DC bias of photocurrent, $I_{\rm r}$.} Accordingly, it is given by

-The extrinsic noise primarily arises from the black-body radiation at an ambient temperature $T_{\rm a}$~\cite{RydbergNoise_2024}.
-It contaminates the wireless data in the free space, and is thereby amplified by the gain of RARE. { In the considered multi-band RARE system, the extrinsic noise model is based on modifying the amplified single-band gain factor adopted in \cite{RydbergNoise_2024} by the derived band-specific gain factor, $\kappa_n$.} Then, the power of extrinsic noise at band $n$ is derived as
+The extrinsic noise primarily originates from the blackbody radiation at an ambient temperature $T_{\rm a}$ and the vacuum fluctuation~\cite{RydbergNoise_2024}.
+It contaminates the wireless signal over the air, and is thereby amplified by the intrinsic gain of RARE.
+In the multi-band RARE system, we adapt the extrinsic‑noise model of~\cite{RydbergNoise_2024} by replacing the single‑band gain with the band‑specific gain factor $\kappa_n$. { The resulting extrinsic noise power at band $n$ is given as (see derivation details in Appendix \ref{app:bbr})